Osborne Reef

 In 2007, after several false starts, cleanup efforts began when the United States military took on the project.
 This cleanup exercise provided the military with a real-world training environment for their diving and recovery personnel, coupled with the benefit of helping the Florida coast without incurring significant costs to the state.
-In 2015, a civilian corporation took over, and had finally removed one third of the tires by November 2019.
+In 2015, a civilian corporation took over, and had removed one third of the tires by November 2019.

 Construction

 The reef was originally constructed of concrete jacks in a 50 ft diameter circle.

 Expansion

-In 1972, Broward Artificial Reef Inc. (BARINC) proposed the construction of an enlarged artificial reef to Broward County as a way to both dispose of old tires as well as lure more game fish to the area.
+In 1972, Broward Artificial Reef Inc. (BARINC) proposed the construction of an enlarged artificial reef to Broward County as a way to both dispose of old tires and lure more game fish to the area.
 Similarly designed reefs had already been constructed in the Northeastern United States, the neighboring Gulf of Mexico, Indonesia, Malaysia, Australia, and Africa.
 Gregory McIntosh, a BARINC employee, lauded the project to the attendees of a 1974 conference on artificial reefs: "Tires, which were an esthetic pollutant ashore, could be recycled, so to speak, to build a fishing reef at sea."

 With endorsement of the project by the US Army Corps of Engineers, the Broward County government approved the project in 1974.
 That spring, more than 100 privately owned boats enthusiastically volunteered to assist with the project; accompanied by the US Navy's USS Thrush, thousands of tire bundles were simultaneously dropped onto the reef.
 The Goodyear Tire and Rubber Company provided equipment for the auspicious undertaking, even supporting the project so far as to drop a gold-painted tire from a Goodyear Blimp to christen the site.
 The culmination of the project was the deposit of over two million tires bound with steel clips over 36 acre of the ocean floor, approximately 7000 ft offshore, and at a depth of 65 ft.